zapletnev/spender-exporter/README.md

 # Spender.me Exporter
 [Spender.me](https://spender.me/) is fantastic finance manager.
 But unfortunately the export data feature is not available for the moment.

-But what if spender.me will break or even shut down?
-Do you want to have a backup of your data in this case?spender.py allows you to export all your data in json format.
+Do you want to have a backup of your data in emergency case? [spender.py](https://github.com/zapletnev/spender-exporter/blob/master/spender.py) allows you to export all your data in json format.
 Store and keep it safe.

 # Usage